Pylons/pyramid/docs/glossary.rst

      the Routes syntax (which was inspired by Ruby On Rails pattern syntax).

    route
-     A single pattern matched by the :term:`url dispatch` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).
+     A single pattern matched by the :term:`URL dispatch` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).

      .. seealso::

-        See also :term:`url dispatch`.
+        See also :term:`URL dispatch`.

    route configuration
      Route configuration is the act of associating request parameters with a